habibcilmd-cardiologist/dr-cil/content/en/blog/venous-insufficiency/index.md

 ---
-title: 'Venous Insufficiency (Varicose Veins): Symptoms, Causes and Non-Surgical Treatment'
+title: 'Venous Insufficiency and Varicose Veins: Symptoms, Causes and Non-Surgical Treatment'
 description: "What is venous insufficiency and varicose veins?
 Causes of leg swelling and pain.
 Laser varicose vein treatment (EVLA), foam sclerotherapy and compression stockings in Istanbul."
 date: 2025-12-11
 lastmod: 2025-12-11